Bill Lamb

 William Henry Lamb (5 January 1889 – 8 January 1964) was an Australian politician.
-He was a member of the New South Wales Legislative Assembly from 1938 until 1962 and a member of the NSW Branch of the Labor Party and the Lang Labor Party.
+He was a member of the New South Wales Legislative Assembly from 1938 until 1962 and a member of the New South Wales Labor Party and the Lang Labor Party.
 He was the Speaker of the New South Wales Legislative Assembly between 1947 and 1959.

 Early life

 Lamb was born in Nyngan, New South Wales.
 The son of a coachbuilder, Lamb was educated to elementary level at state schools—including one at the oil shale mining village of Airly—and from the age of 12 he worked as a grocer's boy and then as a coalminer.
 At age 19 he became a teacher in NSW rural schools and studied accountancy in his spare time.
 He was an office manager after 1927.
 A protégé of Jack Lang, Lamb was an alderman on Auburn Municipal Council from 1932 and was the mayor in 1935.
 As mayor in 1935, he was awarded the King George V Silver Jubilee Medal.
 In October 1939, having moved from Auburn to Granville, Lamb resigned as an alderman.